-As in the case of Porto Alegre, during this transition towards a factional dynamic, smaller groupings of youths involved in the illegal markets were progressively swallowed up, voluntarily or under duress, by larger factions.
+As in the case of Porto Alegre, during this transition towards a faction-dominated dynamic, smaller groupings of youths involved in illegal markets were progressively swallowed up, voluntarily or under duress, by larger factions.
 In some cases, regional factions even absorbed entire cadres of local gangs that controlled drugs-dealing spots in São Luís.
 This was not a peaceful process.
 On the one hand, power was concentrated in regional factions that led to the extermination of numerous gangs, smaller groups and individuals that refused to join the PCM or B.40; on the other hand, there was the warfare between these factions that led a violent race for territorial expansion and consolidation of power in the poor city outskirts.
 In both cases, the use of lethal violence was the standard form of dispute resolution (SILVA, 2020; SILVA and BEZERRA, 2021).
-In a city with a large black population, the striking variation in homicides is evident on the line that corresponds to the group of young black men, being significantly lower in the case of young non-black men and practically imperceptible when one considers the rest of the population.
+In a city with a large black population, the striking variation in homicides is evident by the line that corresponds to the group of young black men, the significantly lower line corresponding to young non-black men and the line that is practically indistinguishable from zero when one considers the rest of the population.

-Although armed conflicts had been recorded in São Luís since the early 2000s (exacerbating the progressive rise in homicide rates in the following years), such clashes took on new dimensions in light of the factional dynamics that stemmed from the prisons.
+Although armed conflicts had been recorded in São Luís since the early 2000s (these conflicts contributed to the progressive rise in homicide rates in the following years), such clashes took on new dimensions in light of the dynamics among factions that stemmed from the prisons.
 From within the prisons, crime had become better structured, enhancing its fire-power, manpower and ability to organise actions on the streets.
 In the period referred to in Graph 4, the arrangements within the prison system, led by the two regional factions, ignited and accelerated confrontations that occurred in the outside world, and vice-versa.
 Up to that point, the national factions had only acted behind the scenes in alliance with the PCM (SILVA, 2020).

 The case of Maceió is equally relevant to the construction of our argument.
 From 2002 onwards, treaties agreed between the Federal Government and the state of Alagoas in the field of public security led to a growing movement of prisoners through the federal and state system, intensifying their relations.
-From these relations emerged new criminal dynamics between the poor outskirts of small, medium-sized and large cities, which had previously been scarcely connected from a crime point of view.
-This process was followed by the expansion of faction groups throughout the prisons of Alagoas, as well as into the outskirts of the capital and inner-state towns.
-Since that time the PCC had been identified as being only marginally present in the Alagoas prisons, but it was the CV that, in 2005, introduced crack into the local market and engaged in more and more disputes for drug-dealing spots, including the involvement of low-ranking police officers (RODRIGUES, 2017b, 2019a, 2020a, 2021a, 2021b; CARVALHO, 2021).
+From these relations emerged new criminal dynamics between the poor outskirts of small, medium-sized and large cities, which had previously been scarcely connected from the point of view of crime.
+This process was followed by the expansion of factions throughout the prisons of Alagoas, as well as in the outskirts of the capital and inner-state towns.
+Since that time, the PCC has been identified as being only marginally present in Alagoas prisons.
+It was the CV that, in 2005, introduced crack into the local market and engaged in more and more disputes for drug-dealing spots, including the involvement of low-ranking police officers (RODRIGUES, 2017b, 2019a, 2020a, 2021a, 2021b; CARVALHO, 2021).